surister/queryzen/queryzen-docs/docs/tutorials/python/index.md

 # Getting started
 [![PyPI - Version](https://img.shields.io/pypi/v/queryzen)](https://pypi.org/project/queryzen/)

-`QueryZen` ships a complete Python library to use and manage your Zens.
+`QueryZen` ships a Python library to use and manage your Zens, the library has full feature parity with the HTTP api, we recommend that you use it if you are using python.

 ## Installation